data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-dkw-analytic-solution

-*Solution*.
-If we substitute the given value of $\epsilon$, the right-hand side reduces to $\epsilon$.
+*Solution.* If we substitute the given value of $\epsilon$, the right-hand side reduces to $\epsilon$.
 So the desired equation follows from the DKW inequality.

 ---
 > id: Bootstrapping